AbednegoKibitok/My-Portfolio-Project/README.md

 📖 MY PORTFOLIO PROJECT
 This is My Portfolio Project dashboard.

-My Portfolio Project dashboard my skills as a software developer.
+My Portfolio Project dashboard shows my skills as a software developer.

 🛠 Built With
 Tech Stack